skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Battle: Hilgigars (9 AP)

-* Ideally, you would want Eiko to attack Zidane, Vivi cast Fira, and Zidane finish the battle with 7,777 frim Luck Seven - all in 1 round.
+* Ideally, you would want Eiko to attack Zidane, Vivi cast Fira, and Zidane finish the battle with 7,777 from Luck Seven &ndash; all in 1 round.
-* Vivi and Eiko with both deal a guaranteed 18 damage to Zidane with regular attacks, setting him up for Lucky Seven.
+* Vivi and Eiko will both deal a guaranteed 18 damage to Zidane with regular attacks, setting him up for Lucky Seven.
 * Hilgigars can counter with Curaga if his HP gets low, so try not to cast Lucky Seven before you've lowered his HP below 7,777 with a Fira or regular attack from Zidane.
 * Garnet can cast Float on the party if she gets a chance.